 - A 3-D Thinker… one who can think inside and outside the box.

-And let’s not forget that teachers should always be students themselves.
-Educators continue to learn new concepts, theories and practice new techniques in their classrooms.
+Educators should always be learners themselves.
+Educators continue to learn new concepts, theories and practice new techniques daily.
 The quest for knowledge and learning should never end.
 I never want to become the educator who has one year of experience twenty times.
 I want twenty years of varied experiences.

-This is an online portfolio of my 19 years of varied professional and educational experiences, accomplishments and projects.
+This is an online portfolio of my 20 exciting years of professional and educational experiences, accomplishments and projects.